Farm bill season arrives: What’s the outlook for 2023? - NewsBreak

 What crops are most affected?

-The big three of corn, soybean and wheat farmers receive more than 70% of farm subsidies, according to an analysis from the Cato Institute.
+The big three of corn, soybean, and wheat farmers receive more than 70 percent of farm subsidies, according to an analysis from the Cato Institute.

 Some other producers are eligible for the federal safety net through crop insurance, intended to help farmers manage for risk of loss from severe weather or market disruptions.
 Lawmakers have expanded the crop insurance program in recent farm bills, and its total spending now slightly exceeds that of crop subsidies.